 The Market Conduct Section utilizes and shares information with the National Association of Insurance Commissioners' databases.
 Market Conduct also participates with other states in NAIC collaborative efforts and multi-state cooperative examinations.

-The Agency Audit Unit monitors the business practices of insurance agencies and licensed producers (agents).
+The Agency Audit Unit monitors the business practices of insurance agencies, licensed producers (agents), and premium finance companies.
 Our goal is to ensure sound business practices, offer guidance, and protect Michigan consumers.
 We are also responsible for collecting and reviewing surplus lines tax filings and payments submitted by surplus lines producers, risk retention groups, purchasing groups, and policyholders.